edwinb/idris-lang.org/content/posts/idris2-0-1-0-released.rst

   and how to get started
 * `Changes since Idris 1 <https://idris2.readthedocs.io/en/latest/updates/updates.html>`_

-The installation has works successfully on Linux, Mac and Raspberry Pi.
+The installation has worked successfully on Linux, Mac and Raspberry Pi.
 Please let us know (ideally via the `mailing list
 <{filename}../pages/community.rst>`_) how you get on with installing on
 other platforms.
 It's likely to need some work before it will install on